 Below are some of the responsibilities a certified nursing assistant might take on.
 Since every organization is different, a single CNA might not fill all these roles, but this is a sampler.

 Customer Service Liaison

 Certified nursing assistants are often invaluable points of contact between medical staff, patients, and family members.
 This can be challenging as medical emergencies can be frightening; CNAs need to have grace, resilience, and strong communication skills to help put patients and their families at ease as they undergo treatment.

 Records and Secret Keeper

 Medical care providers often need additional patient information when they dispense treatment, as some patients can be allergic or sensitive to specific substances.
 Certified nursing assistants help by collecting and recording important medical information such as height, weight, and past medical history.

 Some patients require long-term care or specialized assistance with movement, grooming, bathing, and feeding.
-A CNA helps patients with these needs by assisting with daily living activities, the eventual goal being that they can care for themselves independently.
+A CNA helps patients with these needs by assisting with daily living activities, with the eventual goal of caring for themselves independently.

 Bed sores are a serious issue for patients who aren't turned often enough in their beds, and those in rehabilitation centers need lots of movement to heal; a great CNA may not be a bodybuilder, but they should be fit enough to lift 50 lbs. frequently.
 Sometimes, they even have to lift 100 lbs.—it all depends on what each patient and organization needs.